 ART SMART’s art guides are primarily graduate-level art historians from top New York universities who have their fingers on the pulse of the art world.
 They are up on the latest exhibitions, critical reviews, and historical research.
 Our art guides are chosen for their passion, personality, and charm as well as for the depth and breadth of their art knowledge.

 Unlike most of our competitors, our guides are not docents, artists, or actors working from a script.
-Each and everyone is a professional art historian.
-Yet we keep it engaging and the conversation flowing at the right level based on the client’s preferences.
+Each and every one is a professional art historian and trained in the ART SMART style; As such, we keep the tours and experiences engaging and the conversation flowing at the right level based on the client’s knowledge base.

 Senta in NYC

 Senta earned her MA and PhD from Columbia University in ancient art and is Associate Professor in the departments of Classics & Humanities and Art & Design at Montclair State University.
 From 2012-2015 she served as Andrew W Mellon Teaching Curator at the Ashmolean Museum of Art and Archaeology, University of Oxford.
 Senta is Contributing Editor for Western Ancient Art and the Ancient Near East for SmartHistory.org.
 Senta has conducted tours at the Metropolitan Museum of Art, the Cloisters, the Frick, the Guggenheim and the MoMA as well as travel tours of the Mediterranean; she has a wide-range and an intellectual approach.